If you’re reading this now, you’re probably someone who wants to improve their time management skills.

 And, as such, it should be managed with care, because once it’s gone, it’s gone, baby.

-You can’t get that time back.
+You can never get that time back.

-You can’t store it and save it for later use.
+And you can’t store it and save it for later use.

 The time you have is the time you have right here, right now.